shakaman/OctoPostie/README.md

 ## How it works
 It's simple: `node server/app.js`

+## Plugins

+Use your config file to had a plugin..
+They are loaded when you run the app. (aka not hot pluged)

 ## Credits
 ♡2014 by @shakaman and @chpill.
 Copying is an act of love.
 Please copy and share.